TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/2. Manage Dataset Module/README.txt

 Each folder in this module contains one (or more) app windows for the respective functionality as well as a folder called "Functions" with all main functions necessary for this module.
 Each analysis the user can pick in this module is made out of an app window that is called in the main window when the user clicks in RUN of this module.

 NOTE: Some functionalities for running the app windows require utility and organize functions from the "1.
-Main_Window_Functions" folder.
+Main Window Functions" folder.
 All necessary functions for data extraction, loading or saving are designed in a way that you can also use them outside the GUI.
 You just have to specify the parameters of the app window manually.
 See AutorunConfig variable in the Autonrun_Config files.
-The following workflows stem from the GUI.
+The following workflows stems from the GUI.
 What is used outside the GUI is specified.
-The autorun functionality involves all aspects of the Toolbox possible and feasible to do outside of the GUI.
-Refer to those functions to get into more detail.
+The autorun functionality involves all aspects (i.e. functions) of this GUI possible and feasible to do outside of the GUI.
+Refer to those functions to get more details.

 __________________________
 GUI workflow for loading data: